r111346/Online_Quiz_Portal/README.md

 # Online_Quiz_Portal
-This is simple quiz portal where teacher can take a quiz for students.
+This is elegant quiz portal where teacher can take a quiz for students.
 The backend is done using Flask and MYSQL.